peterisza/temu-garden-lights-hack/README.md

 There must be a 2ms pause between frames.

 ### The controller
 The controller is a DIN rail mounted USB HID device with a cheap STM32C071 mcu.
-A Raspberry Pi can use it easily with node.js or python, without a driver.
+It can be used with a Raspberry Pi + node.js or python without a driver.

 <img src="controller.jpg" alt="Steps" />